-In order to be able to apply for benefits you have to be making less than substantial gainful activity (SGA in 2023 is $1,470 a month) and be eligible for generally one or both of the benefits that SSA offers: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+In order to be able to apply for benefits you have to be making less than substantial gainful activity (SGA in 2024 is $1,550.00 a month) and be eligible for generally one or both of the benefits that the Social Security Administration offers: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 SSDI is based on the credits from the work you have done in your life, while SSI is a need-based program.
-In 2023, the SSI monthly amount is $914 for an individual and $1,371 for a couple.
+In 2024, SSI is $943 a month for an individual and $1,415.00 for a eligible couple.

 After you initially apply for Social Security Disability benefits, your case is sent to DDS (Disability Determination Services) in Raleigh, NC.
 An examiner at DDS will send you forms to complete and order your medical records.
 Your records will be gathered and sent to a in-house DDS doctor for them to make a determination if you are disabled.

 Unfortunately, DDS denies most of the cases that they see.
 An applicant must appeal the denial within 60 days to keep their disability claim alive.
 The appeal is called a reconsideration (See our post on Appeal Form 3441).

 Please note that if you miss either of the above 60 days deadlines, you will have to start the process from the beginning which is what you want to avoid.
 Statistically speaking you have a better chance of being approved in front of an ALJ than you do by DDS, so please don’t delay in getting your case before the ALJ as soon as possible.